k21971/CrecelleHack/doc/variantfixes.md

 ## Items
 - Winter Hat
-  - Worn by mercernaries such as soldiers when generated on a level that is cold.
+  - Worn by mercenaries such as soldiers when generated on a level that is cold.

 # 1.1